jreamy/mp2p/README.md

 ## Addresses

-The ipv6 spec has a range of globally routable, transient ipv6 multicast addresses that are essentially meant for use cases like this (prefix with ff1e).
+The ipv6 spec has a range of globally routable, transient ipv6 multicast addresses that are essentially meant for use cases like this (prefix with ff1e), as well as a spec for unicast-prefixed multicast addresses (prefix with ff3e, and include unicast prefix).
 The ipv4 spec doesn't have quite the same intentional setup for self-assigned multicast addresses, so I approximately picked addresses from 224.0.224.0-224.0.249.255 (designated as unassigned by IANA).

 I just set up a raspberry pi running the example server with:
  - ipv4 address: 224.0.247.161